Ultimate Jacksonville Real Estate Investing Guide for 2026

 Employment Industry Diversity

-Buy and Hold investors do not want to discover the location’s jobs provided by too few businesses.
-A mixture of industries extended over multiple businesses is a durable job base.
-This keeps the issues of one business category or corporation from harming the whole housing business.
-You don’t want all your tenants to become unemployed and your rental property to lose value because the sole major employer in town closed.
+Buy and Hold investors do not like to discover the area's job opportunities provided by only a few employers.
+A variety of business categories extended across multiple businesses is a sound employment market.
+Variety stops a downtrend or interruption in business for a single industry from hurting other business categories in the community.
+You don't want all your renters to become unemployed and your rental property to lose value because the only major employer in the market shut down.

 Unemployment Rate